Occupation of the Malheur National Wildlife Refuge: Trials

-A California blogger, Gary Hunt, said he received a thumb drive and documents that contained the names of the nine informants who had been at the Refuge, and six others in the case who had not been there, and he subsequently posted them online to aid the defense.
-Judge Brown ordered him to take down such information as to their identities that he had posted, holding him in contempt, and he did so just before her deadline when she said she would levy what she termed "more coercive" sanctions.
+A California blogger, Gary Hunt, said he received a thumb drive and documents containing the names of the nine informants who had been at the Refuge and six others in the case who had not been there; he subsequently posted them online to aid the defense.
+Judge Brown ordered him to take down such information as to their identities that he had posted, holding him in contempt; he did so just before her deadline when she said she would levy what she termed "more coercive" sanctions.

 A neighbor testified that he had heard "hundreds" of shots fired at the refuge's boat launch, and that an occupying tower sentry had aimed a rifle at him and another looked at him through a rifle scope.
-A video of an occupier meeting found on defendant Jason Patrick's seized camera that was played in the courtroom showed chaos reigned amongst the occupiers after Finicum's death.
-"We already have our martyr", one said, and another suggested targeting federal officials, saying "execute them, their families, and everyone".
-Defendant Blaine Cooper proposed leaving the refuge in a USFWS firetruck with others trailing behind it.
+A video of an occupier meeting found on defendant Jason Patrick's seized camera that was played in the courtroom showed that chaos reigned amongst the occupiers after Finicum's death.
+"We already have our martyr", one said, and another suggested targeting federal officials, saying, "execute them, their families, and everyone".
+Defendant Blaine Cooper proposed leaving the refuge in a USFWS fire truck, with others trailing behind.
 "If they try to (expletive) with us, lay lead down."
 Both Cooper's father, Stanley Blaine Hicks, and stepmother, Lindalee Hicks, testified that he was not a truthful person.
 Refuge employees were set to testify that they had received death threats and feared for their lives, but the judge would not allow it, finding it was prejudicial.

 In closing arguments, attorneys for Duane Ehmer, Jason Patrick, Darryl Thorn, and Jake Ryan maintained that no conspiracy existed.
 "It was never there", Michele Kohler, representing Ehmer, told the jury.
 "The thought was never given to the employees.
 [The occupiers] went there on a holiday weekend."
 The second jury brought split verdicts.
 All four defendants in it were found guilty of at least one charge, and Darrl Thorn of two.
 Jason Patrick and Thorn, who were on security details, were found guilty of conspiring to prevent federal workers from doing their refuge jobs.
 Duane Ehmer and Jake Ryan were found not guilty on that count.
-Ehmer and Ryan were found guilty of willfully damaging the refuge when they used a refuge excavator to dig two deep trenches on January 27, 2016.
+Ehmer and Ryan were found guilty of willfully damaging the refuge by using a refuge excavator to dig two deep trenches on January 27, 2016.
 Jurors also found Thorn guilty of possessing a firearm in a federal facility, while acquitting Patrick and Ryan of that same charge.
 While the jury was in deliberations on the felony cases, Judge Brown held a bench trial for the remaining misdemeanor charges on the last four defendants.
-The defense contended they didn't know nor were they given proper notice that they were trespassing.
+The defense contended they did not know, nor were they given proper notice, that they were trespassing.
 Ehmer's misdemeanor charges were for tampering with vehicles and equipment, removal of property, and trespassing.